Austin Burn Injury Lawyers

 Seek Help from a Seasoned Austin Burn Injury Attorney

-The Austin catastrophic injury attorneys at Briggle & Polan, PLLC have the necessary experience and a track record of successfully obtaining the compensation our clients require in order to resume their lives.
+The attorneys at Briggle & Polan, PLLC have the necessary experience and a track record of successfully obtaining the compensation our clients require in order to resume their lives after a catastrophic injury.
 We know how to settle cases fairly, and we’re always ready to proceed to court if a fair settlement isn’t possible.

 Call us at (512) 400-3278 to discuss your case with our legal team.
 We offer free, confidential consultations and can come to you if necessary.